chrisgundling/YoloLight/README.md

 ![img](./scripts/TLight-Detector.jpeg)

 This repository can be used as a ROS package.
 It includes the python class `TLightNode` inside of `/scripts/tlight_node.py` that is run with `/scripts/darkflow.py`.
 The traffic light detector node will subscribe to an `Image` topic and the publish the same image with traffic lights detected using boxes and annotations.
-A screenshot of the ROS node operating within ROS is shown below, with original raw image on top and published image below. *Note that I only have ROS installed on a CPU at the momemt, so there is a significant lag in the published images.
+A screenshot of the ROS node operating within ROS is shown below, with original raw image on top and published image below.

+*Note that I only have ROS installed on a CPU at the moment, so there is a significant lag in the published images.

 ![img](./scripts/TLight_Detector_ROS.png)